he next step in your seed starting journey is coming up with a medium in which to plant them.

 My personal mix consists of peat moss, vermiculite, and a bit of compost, worm castings, or some well-rotted manure (basically, just a little good organic matter).
 The peat moss holds water well (though, ironically, it’s hard to get it to hold water when it’s bone dry), vermiculite (those little gold flecks you see in potting mixes) keeps the soil loose, and the compost provides a little extra boost of nutrients.
 You can also mix in a little starter fertilizer, something that will add beneficial microbes to the soil.

-Assuming you buy this stuff in bulk (check your local garden center; big box stores may or may not have what you need), you’ll need a container to mix it in, and I use a regular Rubbermaid-type storage bin, maybe 8 or 10 gallon size?
+Assuming you buy this stuff in bulk (check your local garden center; big box stores may or may not have what you need), you’ll need a container to mix it in.
+I use a regular Rubbermaid-type storage bin, maybe 8 or 10 gallon size?

-A good ratio is 2 parts peat moss, 2 parts vermiculite, and 1 part compost, so start by measuring about 24 cups of peat moss, then 24… just kidding.
-You’re crazy if you actually measure it out – just eyeball it.
+A good ratio is 2 parts peat moss, 2 parts vermiculite, and 1 part compost, so start by measuring about 24 cups of peat moss… You’re crazy if you actually measure it out – just eyeball it.
 Your plants won’t like you any less if it’s 42% peat moss.

-Toss it all into your container, then if it has a lid, pop it on and shake it up, or just mix by hand using a trowel.
+Toss it all into your container.
+If it has a lid, pop it on and shake it up, or just mix by hand using a trowel.
 And now you have a seed starting mix.

 Where Do I Plant My Seeds?